-In addition, the Building will be the first to face inland and inward to visually acknowledge the East Campus.
-In this way, the Building will link the East and West Campuses, which currently feel like separate entities turning their “backs” on one another.
+In addition, the Building is the first to face inland and inward to visually acknowledge the East Campus.
+In this way, the Building links the East and West Campuses, which previously felt like separate entities turning their “backs” on one another.

-The Building will provide a new home to classrooms, labs, offices and support functions currently dispersed among portable buildings on the College’s East and West campuses, thereby providing a sense of educational community not possible under the existing campus configuration.
+The Building provides a new home to classrooms, labs, offices and support functions which used to be dispersed among portable buildings on the College’s East and West campuses, thereby providing a sense of educational community not possible under the previous campus configuration.

-The Entry Boulevard will serve not only as the main entry and as a visual variation in the Building’s length, but will also provide an outdoor activity hub and student gathering space.
+The Entry Boulevard not only serves as the main entry and as a visual variation in the Building’s length, but also provides an outdoor activity hub and student gathering space.

 The Building’s design responded directly to the User Group’s physical design priorities:

-• Functional Respect: The Building will provide more classroom and educational space than initially envisioned by the project’s scope with minimal visual impact and the lightest possible environmental footprint.
+• Functional Respect: The Building provides more classroom and educational space than initially envisioned by the project’s scope with minimal visual impact and the lightest possible environmental footprint.

 • Transparency: The Building's transparent eastern facade allows for full appreciation of the site’s incredible mountain and ocean views from within the Building, the East Campus Walk, other points on campus, as well as from the surrounding community.